The Bankrate promise

 - Damage as a result of neglected maintenance

-Some homeowners insurance providers offer the ability to add optional coverages to your policy with riders, also called endorsements.
+Some homeowners insurance providers offer the ability to add optional coverage types to your policy with riders, also called endorsements.
 You might be able to add a rider to cover mold damage or sewer backup damage, for example.
+Flood and earthquake coverages could also be added as endorsements or you may need to purchase separate policies for these perils.

 Frequently asked questions

-Some home insurance providers offer HO-2 insurance, although other companies have started limiting their issuance of these policies in favor of HO-3 policies.
+Some home insurance providers offer HO-2 insurance, although most companies typically only offer HO-3 policies.
 If you are looking for an HO-2 policy or want to compare policy options, you can start by getting quotes from multiple home insurance providers.

 Like all home insurance policies, the amount you will pay for HO-2 insurance depends on the specific features of your house, where you live, how common natural disasters are in your area and more.